 Homemade southern corn cakes just like Grandma used to make.
 Loaded with old-fashioned taste.
-Delicious crispy edges and tender, corn filled centers!
+Delicious crispy edges and tender, corn-filled centers!

+I love corn cakes.
+I grew up eating them.
 My Grandma used to make them all the time.

 These corn cakes are just like the ones my Grandma used to make!
+Let’s make these!

-Recipe Notes For Corn Cakes:
+Recipe Notes For Southern Fried Corn Cakes:

-During the rest of the year when fresh corn isn’t available, well-drained canned corn works perfectly!
+- Canned Corn: During the rest of the year when fresh corn isn’t available, well-drained canned corn works perfectly!

-I love how well both types of corn work in this recipe because it makes these wonderful corn cakes easy to make all year round!
+- I love how well both types of corn work in this recipe because it makes these wonderful corn cakes easy to make all year round!

-They can be kept warm on a tray in the oven set at 200 degrees for 15 minutes.
+- They can be kept warm on a tray in the oven set at 200 degrees for 15 minutes.

 More Corn Recipes